 Shawn has remained active at the local, state, national and international levels through multiple fellowship, board, and contract opportunities with Teach Plus, America Achieves, UnBoundEd, Teach Strong, Teacher Champions, Stand for Children, Embark New Memphis, Tennessee Department of Education, and the Louisiana Department of Education.
 Shawn bleeds red and black, having earned his bachelor’s degree from the University of Cincinnati, he earned his master’s degree from the University of Memphis and is an actively enrolled doctoral student at the University of New Orleans.

 You can follow Shawn on Twitter at @ShawnMHayes.
+You can also connect with him on LinkedIn.

 Jefferson Parish’s Implementation Journey